depo-egy/yaaota/README.md

 <li>Api: used Flask </li>
 </ol>

 Finally , I used Docker for production-level deployment.
-I built dockerfile and docker-compose for such jobs.
+I built dockerfile and docker-compose ,for defining and running multi-container Docker applications, for such jobs.

 ## Model:
        Model selection: used cross validation to select a model from 7 models.</br>